New Study Reignites Debate on Cellphone Radiation Safety

 On the side of the head exposed to the 3G radiation, researchers found a significant increase of binucleated cells (cells formed as a consequence of disturbed cell divisions) and evidence of cell death.
 No such effects were observed in cells from the side of the head that was not exposed to the 3G signal.

 The Epoch Times contacted the U.S. Food and Drug Administration (FDA) to see how consumers should consider this research.
-In an email, Jim McKinney, press officer with the agency, said, “The FDA does not comment on specific studies, but evaluates them as part of the body of evidence to further our understanding about a particular issue and assist in our mission to protect public health.”
+FDA press officer Jim McKinney responded in an email, “The FDA does not comment on specific studies, but evaluates them as part of the body of evidence to further our understanding about a particular issue and assist in our mission to protect public health.”

 A spokesperson for the IARC said they had no one available to comment.